finos/fin-ocr/CONTRIBUTE.md

 # FIN-OCR Contribution and Governance Policies

-This document describes the contribution process and governance policies of the FINOS Accessibility Theme Builder project.
+This document describes the contribution process and governance policies of the FINOS FIN-OCR project.
 The project is also governed by the [Linux
 Foundation Antitrust Policy](https://www.linuxfoundation.org/antitrust-policy/), and the FINOS [IP Policy](https://community.finos.org/assets/files/IP-Policy-9b1cd5f6c1d682e073c3c15224fc6d86.pdf), [Code of Conduct](https://community.finos.org/docs/governance/code-of-conduct), [Collaborative Principles](https://community.finos.org/docs/governance/collaborative-principles/), and [Meeting Procedures](https://community.finos.org/docs/governance/meeting-procedures/).

 ## Reporting Issues

-We welcome any feedback on the quality, stability or performance of Theme Builder.
-If you see incorrect behavior or would like to suggest ways to improve Theme Builder, please use these guidelines to create an issue in GitHub.
+We welcome any feedback on the quality, stability or performance of FIN-OCR.
+If you see incorrect behavior or would like to suggest ways to improve FIN-OCR, please use these guidelines to create an issue in GitHub.
-1. Please [check](https://github.com/finos/a11y-theme-builder/issues) whether there is already an open issue related to your experience/feedback.
+1. Please [check](https://github.com/finos/fin-ocr/issues) whether there is already an open issue related to your experience/feedback.
 If there is, join the discussion and contribute any observations or information that may not already be present in the issue.
 2. If there isn't already a relevant issue, create one using one of the provided templates.
 Please provide the following information:
-    1. Add appropriate tag for project -> [`SDK`, `theme builder app`]
+    1. Add appropriate tag for project -> [`fin-ocr`, `fin-ocr-sdk`, `fin-ocr-cli`, `fin-ocr-rest`, `fin-ocr-browser`, `fin-ocr-train`]
-        * SDK - performs calculations, creates and populates CSS variables, generates CSS and JSON output
+        * fin-ocr - Documentation or other general updates
+        * fin-ocr-sdk - Browser-friendly and mobile-friendly typescript SDK implementing the core OCR functionality.
+        * fin-ocr-cli - CLI (command line interface) implementing the fin-ocr-sdk
+        * fin-ocr-rest - REST-ful service implementing the fin-ocr-sdk
-        * theme builder app - the application that the user interacts with
+        * fin-ocr-browser - Demo browser application implementing the fin-ocr-sdk
+        * fin-ocr-train - Tools and documentation for training tesseract using real or synthetic data
     3. Add appropriate tag for type of issue -> [`bug`, `enhancement`]
     4. (optional) Add tag for required specialties -> [`design thinking`, `project management`, `question`, `documentation`]
-    5. Set `Projects` field to `ThemeBuilder`
+    5. Set `Projects` field to `FIN-OCR`
-3. If you are reporting a problem that exists in Theme Builder, try to convey answers for the following:
+3. If you are reporting a problem that exists in FIN-OCR, try to convey answers for the following:
     * Is the bug reproducible as explained?
     * Is it reproducible in other environments (for instance, on different browsers or devices)?
     * Are the steps to reproduce the bug clear?
 If not, can you describe how you might reproduce it?
 Please provide as much relevant information as possible and break the instructions for reproducing the problem into clear, simple steps.